zachlatta/hackclub/workshops/ajar/README.md

 ### Let's recap

 In Part 3 you learned about functions.
 Remember that functions are **self-contained blocks of code**.
-They can recieve input - In the form of **parameters**.
+They can receive input - In the form of **parameters**.

 This is how we wrapped the code used to draw the user's cell into a function